 In deep clear reservoirs of central Arizona, you may not think of a frog as your first choice for a topwater bait.
 However, Max Hernandez has loaded the boat with nice fish on a Spro frog, even without fishing slop or weeds.
-Fact is, a frog is a great topwater bait in any lake, weeds or no weeds.
+A frog is a great topwater bait in any lake, weeds or no weeds.
 If you find some heavy cover, you don’t have to switch baits – you already know that frogs are designed to skim right over that stuff without getting hung up.
 Frogs are great, and there are a few things you can do that will make your frog fishing even more successful – pick the right lure, control your casts, use the right equipment, pay attention to current, and master the retrieve.

 Hernandez picks Spro Bronze Eye frogs because they have fantastic hooks and soft collapsible bodies that let those hooks do their job.
-But what he really likes about these frogs is the way they’re made – they’re not flat on the bottom, they’re rounded, and that means he can skip it, walk the dog, bounce the nose down, or do anything else he feels like doing with it.
+But what he likes about these frogs is the way they’re made – they’re not flat on the bottom, they’re rounded, and that means he can skip it, walk the dog, bounce the nose down, or do anything else he feels like doing with it.
 The legs on these frogs (he was throwing Nasty Shad color, by the way) are strands of spinnerbait skirt material – they merely suggest legs, but that’s all it takes.
-You can replace the leg material if it gets chewed up or even if you just want a different color.
+You can replace the leg material if it gets chewed up or if you want a different color.
 Instructions are on the Spro website at www.spro.com.

 As for color, the main thing is to choose something the fish can see.
-At Saguaro in the summer, the water can be really green, and the Nasty Shad color shows up nicely.
+At Saguaro in the summer, the water can be green, and the Nasty Shad color shows up nicely.
 On cloudy days he favors darker colors.
 Sometimes what the fish do makes no sense – Max has caught dozens of big fish at night, with no moon, on white Spro frogs.
 Since they stay on top, it’s the silhouette that the fish need to see, more than the color.
 So choose a frog that will show up nicely against the sky and the tint of the water.
-One more thing – every few casts, Max grabs the frog and gives it a few squeezes to get any accumulated water out of it so it floats well.
+One more thing – every few casts, Max grabs the frog and gives it a few squeezes to get any accumulated water out of it, so it floats well.

 There are times when the current is so strong you can see it, and other times it is subtle.
-Like a hunter tossing a bit of fluff in the air to see which way the wind is blowing, watch the surface for floating leaves and bits of stuff to see if, and which way, the water is flowing.
-It will really help you catch more fish.
+Like a hunter tossing a bit of fluff in the air to see which way the wind is blowing, watch the surface for floating leaves and bits of stuff to see if, any which way, the water is flowing.
+It will help you catch more fish.